r-dube/pickingflowers/tibet.md

 The attacker engaged the activist in a conversation regarding a recent protest self-immolation incident in Tibet.
 Subsequently, the attacker sent the activist obfuscated links that if clicked would download malware onto the activist's cell phone \[TCL12\].

-Chinese attackers are known to target Tibetans with both Applie IOS and Android malware \[TCL12\].
+Chinese attackers are known to target Tibetans with both Applie iOS and Android malware \[TCL12\].

 ### Cloud credential phishing with OAuth
-Cloud credential phishing attemps (say for Gmail login ids and passwords) can be effectively thwarted with the use of two-factor authentication.
+Cloud credential phishing attempts (say for Gmail login ids and passwords) can be effectively thwarted with the use of two-factor authentication.
-Two-factor authentication has only modest penetration in the Tibetan community (similar to the public at large).
+Unfortunately, two-factor authentication has only modest penetration in the Tibetan community (similar to the population at large).
 However, some Tibetan activists do use it.

 Chinese attackers get around the use of a second factor for authentication by tricking users into giving malicious cloud applications permissions to access their gmail account or other data stored in the cloud.